wenhao-gao/SynNet/tests/README.md

 # Unit tests

 ## Instructions
-To run the unit tests, start from the [main directory](../) and run:
+To run the unit tests, start from the main SynNet directory and run:

 ```
 export PYTHONPATH=`pwd`:$PYTHONPATH